-One of the obstructions in the study of \eqref{system} is that the action is infinite for the class of solutions we are interested in, for dimensions $n \geq 2$.
+One of the obstructions in the study of \eqref{system} is that for dimensions $n \geq 2$ the action is infinite for the class of solutions we are interested in (see \cite{a}).

-We begin by introducing and explaining the hypotheses on the potential $W$.
+We now list our assumptions on the potential $W$.

-\begin{hypothesis}[$N$ nondegenerate global minima] The potential $W$ is of class $C^2$, satisfying $W=0$ on $A=\{ a_1, \ldots, a_N \}$ and $W>0$ in $\R^n \setminus A$.
-Furthermore, $\partial^2 W(u) \geq c^2\mathrm{Id}$ for $|u-a_i| \leq r_0$, with $r_0 > 0$ fixed, and for $i=1,\ldots, N$. \end{hypothesis} We recall some of the known examples that have been studied in the past.
+\begin{hypothesis}[$N$ nondegenerate global minima] The potential $W$ is of class $C^2$ and satisfies $W(a_i)=0$, for $i=1,\ldots,N$, and $W>0$ on $\R^n \setminus \{a_1,\dots a_N\}$.
+Furthermore, there holds $v^\top\partial^2 W(u)v \geq c^2 |v|^2$, for $v\in\R^n$ and $|u-a_i| \leq \bar{q}$, for some $c$, $\bar{q} > 0$, and for $i=1,\ldots, N$. \end{hypothesis} We recall some examples of potentials that have been studied in the past.
 The case $n=1$, $N=2$ is textbook material and the corresponding solution is known as the {\em heteroclinic connection}.